-The Kariong archaeological site is known for its prehistoric grave site.
+The Kariong archaeological site is known for its prehistoric gravesite, which was discovered back in the early 1900s.
 The grave belongs to prince Nefer-Ti-Ru, who was buried by his brother, the commander of a ship that got wrecked along the coast of Gosford.

-Yet, egyptologist Mohamed Ibrahim and his team managed to translate the glyphs.
-They concluded that they are authentic and even have grammatical variations that were present in the 2012 discovery of hieroglyphs in Egypt, which were found to have similarities with the text in Kariong.
+Yet, egyptologist Mohamed Ibrahim and his team claim to have translated the glyphs.
+According to their results, the Gosford Hieroglyphs are authentic and even have grammatical variations that were present in the 2012 discovery of hieroglyphs in Egypt, which were found to have similarities with the text in Kariong.